Opening Time: 8:00 AM – 5:00 PM

 Successful Results

-If you’re a foreign national and would like to work in the US while you are waiting for your green card, you will need to apply for permission to work by submitting Form I-765, Application for Employment Authorization.
-This form is what you need to request permission from the U.S. government to work while you’re here.
-It’s important to note that if you work without proper authorization, you may be violating your visa’s terms and risk losing your visa.
+If you’re a foreign national and would like to work in the U.S., you will need to apply for permission to work by submitting Form I-765, Application for Employment Authorization.
+This form is what you need to request legal permission from the U.S. government to work while you’re here.
+It’s important to note that if you work without proper authorization, you may be violating your visa’s terms and risk losing your immigration status.

-Immigrants who are not employment-based visa holders often apply for work authorization in the U.S. while waiting for the approval of their green card.
-They must submit the I-765 form to secure an Employment Authorization Document (EAD) also known as a work permit An EAD is the document you receive once your I-765 form is approved by USCIS.
+Immigrants who are not employment-based visa holders often apply for work authorization in the U.S. while waiting for the approval of their U.S. visa or green card.
+They must submit Form I-765 to secure an Employment Authorization Document (EAD), also known as an employment authorization card.
+An EAD is the document you receive once your Form I-765 is approved by USCIS.

 Form I-765 can also be used to apply for a Social Security number and Social Security card.
 A Social Security number, or SSN, allows you to get a job, report your wages to the U.S. government, makes you eligible for social security benefits in the future, and more.

 If you are already in possession of a worker visa, you may not need to obtain this authorization, but it is important that you have your immigration attorney verify your work status.
-On the other hand, you may want to obtain documentation that specifically states that you are authorized to work in the U.S., and the I-765 form is the one you’ll need to use.
-Once you are approved, you will receive your Employment Authorization Document (EAD).
+Once you are approved, you will receive your employment authorization card (EAD).

 Documents You Need to Apply for an I-765 Application Online

-To file your I-765 form, you need to submit documentation to prove your identity and eligibility for an EAD.
-The requirements you need depend on your immigrant status, but for general applications you will need to provide:
+To file your Form I-765 application for employment authorization, you need to submit documentation to prove your identity and eligibility for an EAD.
+The requirements depend on your immigrant status, but for general applications, you will need to provide:

 • A copy of your Form I-94, Arrival/Departure Record (front and back) or a printout of your electronic Form I-94.